opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 Storage Pools Configuration
 ***************************

-Service templates can use ``volume`` resources to:
+Services can use ``volume`` resources to:

-* Abstract the disks and filesystems layout, which are hosting specificities, from the application service deployment.
+* Abstract the disks and filesystems layout, which are hosting specificities, from the service deployment.
 A development cluster can for example define pools on a ceph cluster, while a production cluster can define pools on fc arrays.

-* Enable application service redeployment while retaining the data.
+* Enable service redeployment while retaining the data.

 In this case the translation from volumes to disks and filesystems is delegated to the storage pool drivers.